 9. Information requirements

 9.1.
-The manufacturer shall provide all owners of new vehicles with clear written information about the emission control system.
-This information shall state that if the vehicle emission control system is not functioning correctly, the driver shall be informed of a problem by the driver warning system and that the driver inducement system shall consequentially result in the vehicle being unable to start.
+The manufacturer shall provide all owners of new vehicles with clear written information about any exhaust aftertreatment system which uses a reagent.
+This information shall state that if such an exhaust aftertreatment system is not functioning correctly, the driver shall be informed of a problem by the driver warning system and that the driver inducement system shall consequentially result in the vehicle being unable to start.

 9.2.
 The instructions shall indicate requirements for the proper use and maintenance of vehicles, including the proper use of consumable reagents.